XueyinGuo/XueyinGuo/README.md

 - 👀 I’m interested in Java & Deep Learning
 - 🌱 I’m currently reading Netty source code.
 - 🌱 And my plan of source code reading include SpringMVC/Tomcat/SpringBoot/MyBatis, **But it's haven't started yet**.
-- 🌱 Spring project was finished on 2021-01-25.
+- 🌱 Source Code of Spring project was finished on 2021-01-25.
 Welcome to pull.
 - 💞️ I’m looking to collaborate on nothing for now.
 - 📫 My email is guoxueyin111@gmail.com or guoxueyin@163.com
 - 🐒 My CSDN blog is https://blog.csdn.net/XueyinGuo